krishvika17/Park-Navigator/README.md

-# Park Navigator
+# Parking Optimisation System

 ## Overview

-SmartPark Navigator is a Smart Parking Management System which is a console-based C++ application that simulates the operation of a parking facility.
+This project is a Smart Parking Management System which is a console-based C++ application that simulates the operation of a parking facility.
 The system allocates the nearest compatible parking slot using the Breadth-First Search (BFS) algorithm on a graph-based parking layout.
 It also manages vehicle entry and exit, parking fee calculation, parking status, and persistent storage of parking records.

 ---